scipy-conference/scipy_proceedings/README.md

   'unready' to flag the current state of the review process.
 - Only once a reviewer is satisfied that the review process is complete and the submission should be accepted to the proceedings, should they affix the 'ready' label.
-- Reviewers should come to a final 'ready', 'unready' decision before **July 10th** at 18:00 PST.
+- Reviewers should come to a final 'ready', 'unready' decision before July 4th at 18:00 PST.

 ## Instructions for Authors